Carl Ludvig Engel: Helsinki and the reconstruction of the capital

-In 1816 Engel was planning on returning to his city of birth, but at the same time Ehrenström got approval for his plan to get Engel to Helsinki.
-Engel's plans for Helsinki had been shown to Czar Alexander I and in February Engel was appointed architect of the reconstruction committee for Helsinki.
-Engel probably thought that this would once again be a temporary job, but instead Helsinki came to be his life's work.
+In 1816 Engel was planning on returning to his city of birth, but at the same time Ehrenström got approval for his plan to bring Engel to Helsinki.
+Engel's plans for Helsinki had been shown to Czar Alexander I and in February 1816 Engel was appointed architect of the reconstruction committee for Helsinki, a post that would become his life's work.